Joaopmoliveira/CuranSDK/README.md

 3. Install the lattest version of Mycrosoft Visual Studio - Community Edition which integrates C++ compilers in your system.

-4. Search in your system for the command window
+4. Search in your system for the command window "x64 native tools command prompt for vs 20XX" where XX is whatever version of Visual Studio that you installed.

 Use vcpkg to build the required third party libraries To use this strategy we can first install vcpkg as: